Smoky (war dog): WWII

-In the down time, Smoky learned numerous tricks, which she performed for the entertainment of troops with Special Services and in hospitals from Australia to Korea.
+In the downtime, Smoky learned numerous tricks, which she performed for the entertainment of troops with Special Services and in hospitals from Australia to Korea.
 According to Wynne, Smoky taught him as much as he taught her, and she developed a repertoire beyond that of any dog of her day.
-In 1944, Yank Down Under magazine named Smoky the "Champion Mascot in the Southwest Pacific Area."
+In 1944, Yank Down Under magazine named Smoky the "Champion Mascot in the Southwest Pacific Area".

 Smoky's tricks enabled her to become a hero in her own right by helping engineers to build an airbase at Lingayen Gulf, Luzon, a crucial airfield for Allied war planes.
 Early in the Luzon campaign, the Signal Corps needed to run a telegraph wire through a 70 ft pipe that was 8 in in diameter.
 Soil had sifted through the corrugated sections at the pipe joinings, filling as much as half of the pipe, giving Smoky only four inches of headway in some places.
 As Wynne himself told the story when he appeared on NBC-TV after World War II: